The Lost Generation

 She was the only one in her year in Gryffindor who was thoroughly from the Muggle world.
 Cecilia's mother was Muggle, but her father was a wizard.
 The Edmunds twins were from a thoroughly wizarding family.
 James and Sirius' families were wizarding, and Remus and Peter were half-bloods, like Cecilia.

 "Lily!
 Come on.
-There are some special compartments for prefects.
-We can all sit together near the front," Bonnie said, following soon after James, and also giving Lily a hug.
+There are special compartments for prefects.
+We can all sit together near the front," Bonnie said, also giving Lily a hug.

 "I can help you with your trunk," James said.
 "Ours are already taken care of."